This Chocolate Chess Pie recipe gives a classic dessert a rich, fudgy twist. Think of it almost like a brownie in pie form!

-Most Chocolate Chess Pie recipes I’ve seen and baked have cocoa powder in the filling.
-This one, however, has melted dark chocolate mixed into the filling.
-The result is a richer, more intense chocolate flavor.
+Most Chocolate Chess Pie recipes have cocoa powder in the filling.
+This one, however, uses melted dark chocolate instead.
+As you can imagine, the end result is a richer, more intense chocolate flavor.
 And you can never go wrong with more chocolate, right?
 Right!

 Because of the addition of that melted chocolate, the texture of this pie differs a bit from traditional chess pies.
-You’ll still get the crackly, partially sunken top that is often seen with chess pies.
-But the filling is thicker than the custard-like filling of most chess pies.
+You’ll still get the crackly, partially sunken top, but the filling is thicker than the custard-like filling of most chess pies.

 For the crust:

 - Unsalted butter – The butter needs to be cold, which is how you get a delightfully flaky pie crust.

 - Cold water – Ice water is best; just take the ice cubes out before you measure the water.

 - Unsalted butter

 - Dark chocolate – Read more about melting chocolate properly here: Tips for Baking Brownies from Scratch.